 In Stage II you will be working in simulated project groups where you are working towards large-scale deliverables each trimester.
 Within Stage II we will not only get you to apply your Stage I skills in a deeper context but help you work within the contemporary creative media workforce.

 In Stage II we show you how your work contributes to and interacts with broader culture and media practice.
 This knowledge will enable you to work with a variety of other disciplines and artists and expand your potential on the global stage.

 You will complete a number of real-world projects with students not only in your own discipline but in all other SAE disciplines.

-In the Graphic Design specialization, you will hone the skills learned in Stage I. Students will further explore typography, design for print and media and pre-press to create professional projects relevant to your industry and further develop strong project techniques.
-Students will discover additional facets of the design industry including photography and work with other professional tools to develop a full sense of the design industry in its entirety.
+In the Graphic Design specialisation, you will hone the skills learned in Stage I. Students will further explore typography, design for print and media, and pre-press to create professional projects relevant to your industry and further develop strong project techniques.
+Students will discover additional facets of the design industry including photography and working with other professional tools to develop a full sense of the design industry in its entirety.